-Offices need a good spring cleaning every bit as much as houses do — and in a workplace, you can't have a proper spring cleaning without tackling your technology.
+Offices need a good cleaning every bit as much as houses do — and in a workplace, you can't have a proper cleaning without tackling your technology.

 Office tech can create its own kind of clutter, with giant machines taking up space, a variety of accessories that nobody knows what to do with, or slow computers lingering past their prime.
 It becomes so commonplace, you may eventually have stopped noticing it.

-Take a fresh look, and try these steps to tackle spring cleaning for tech:
+Take a fresh look, and try these steps to tackle cleaning for tech:

 1. Ditch the Old Printer and Copier